 Disadvantages of Crowquill Nibs

 Crowquill nibs are wonderful for the applications I listed above.
 Note, however, that they’re not great for writing bold calligraphy on envelopes.
 Larger, more flexible nibs are better for that.
-Another disadvantage of this type of nib is its circular shank makes it difficult to clean.
+Another disadvantage of this type of nib is that its circular shank makes it difficult to clean.
 Just do your best to wipe off excess water and ink!

 Best Crowquill Nib Inks